ovh/docs/pages/cloud/private-cloud/zerto_virtual_replication_as_a_service/guide.en-gb.md

 title: Setting up Zerto Virtual Replication for your DRP
 slug: zerto-virtual-replication-vmware-vsphere-drp
 excerpt: Discover how to set up Zerto Virtual Replication between your Private Cloud platforms
-section: Services et options OVH
+section: OVH services and options
 ---

 **Last updated 30/08/2019**

-## Goal
 This guide will present the concepts and steps required to setup Zerto Virtual Replication on the Private Cloud platform

-**excerpt: Discover how to set up Zerto Virtual Replication between your Private Cloud platforms**
+**Discover how to set up Zerto Virtual Replication between your Private Cloud platforms**

 ## Prerequisites